lyokha/nginx-haskell-module/docs/old-readme/README.md

-      Strings returned by functions of types *Y_Y*, *IOY_Y* and all async handlers (i.e. by all functions that return lazy bytestrings except for content handlers) are copied into a single buffer, but only when underlying lazy bytestrings have more than one chunks.
+      Strings returned by functions of types *Y_Y*, *IOY_Y* and all async handlers (i.e. by all functions that return lazy bytestrings except for content handlers) are copied into a single buffer, but only when underlying lazy bytestrings have more than one chunk.
     + Lifetime of handlers' arguments of bytestring type in all variable and content handlers does not extend beyond current request's lifetime.
 It means that the arguments or their parts must not be saved in global